gdoumenc/coworks/docs/tech_quickstart.rst

 .. _tech_quickstart:

-TechMS Quickstart
+TechMicroService Quickstart
 =================

-This page gives a quick and partial introduction to Coworks Technical Microservices.
+This page gives a quick and partial introduction to CoWorks Technical Microservices.
-Follow :doc:`installation` to install Coworks and set up a new project.
+Follow :doc:`installation` to install CoWorks and set up a new project.

-Coworks Technical Microservices are ``atomic microservices``, meaning that they are single ``atomic`` components (i.e: singular blobs of code with a few inputs and outputs).
+CoWorks Technical Microservices are ``atomic microservices``, meaning that they are single ``atomic`` components (i.e: singular blobs of code with a few inputs and outputs).

 A tech microservice is simply defined by a single python class which looks like this: